-Sarah's excellence has been recognized with the National Italian American Foundation (NIAF) Media Award and the Schar Jewish Arts Award, underscoring her ability to bridge diverse cultural narratives.
-She has also been honored with the Distinguished Alumni Prize from the University of Hartford and with the Hoads Digital Arts Award.
+Sarah’s work has been recognized with the National Italian American Foundation (NIAF) Media Award and the Schar Family Jewish Digital Arts Award.
+She is also a recipient of the University of Hartford Anchor Award, the institution’s highest alumni honor.

-Sarah is a graduate of the University of Hartford where she earned a BFA in Media Arts with a minor in Arts History, Summa Cum Laude.
+Sarah graduated summa cum laude from the University of Hartford with a B.F.A. in Media Arts and a minor in Art History.

 Sarah Ficca